Jessa Duggar Under Fire For ‘Animal Cruelty’ In Baby Instagram Photos, Kids Get Spotlight On Family Facebook

 Jessa has been much more active on her Instagram lately, much more so than her other married sisters, Jill, Jinger or Joy-Anna.
 After giving birth to baby Henry in February, she has been making time to update her fans on the day-to-day joy that her kids bring.
 With the new season of Counting On premiering on September 11, there may be many more details that she will share with her followers.

-[Featured Image by Jessa Seewald/Instagram]
+[Featured Image by Ben Seewald/Instagram]